We consider the environment in the entire product life cycle from planning and product design to transport and post-consumption recycling.

 Plastic Bottle Development in the Spirits Business

 We are taking great advantage of the technology cultivated in our soft drink business in our spirits business.
 Suntory Spirits Ltd. has launched the 4L 110g plastic bottle, which is the lightest in Japan, to whisky products such as Kakubin, Torys and other alcoholic products starting from June 2016.
-We are reducing the amount of the PET plastic used through a maximum of an 18% reduction from the conventional 134g and 120g bottles to reduce the yearly CO2 emissions by approximately 460 tons (17%)*.
-The bottles are also been made easy-to-use by removing the handle area that had adopted conventional PET bottles and applying a new grip area deep in the center of the bottle with the cooperation of plastic bottle manufacturers.
+By making it up to 18% lighter than the conventional 134g or 120g, the use of PET resin is reduced, resulting in an annual CO2 emissions reduction of approximately 460 tons (17%)*.
+We have also removed the grip used on conventional PET bottles and adopted a new deep grip section in the center of the bottle for ease of use in collaboration with the PET bottle manufacturer.

-Development of World's Lightest* Heat-resistant Plastic Bottles Through the Use of Japanese Technological Skill
+Development of World's Lightest* Heat-resistant Plastic Bottles Leveraging Japanese Technological Capabilities

-The Japanese manufacturing technology and design skills for reducing weight of plastic bottles have been used in Group companies in Europe.
+The Japanese manufacturing technology and design capabilities for reducing weight of plastic bottles have been used in Group companies in Europe.

 In 2017, we have successfully developed a heat-resistant PET bottle for Suntory PepsiCo Vietnam in Vietnam that is the lightest in the world (18 g).
 Creating the lightest heat-resistant bottle project was a technological challenge in this region, but we have succeeded in the project through mutual cooperation with Suntory MONOZUKURI Expert, Ltd. and Suntory PepsiCo Vietnam Beverage Co., Ltd.